FDio/csit/docs/report/dpdk_performance_tests/csit_release_notes.rst

    - **New Intel Xeon Cascadelake Testbeds**: Added performance tests for 2-Node-Cascadelake (2n-clx) testbeds with x710, xxv710 and cx556a-edat NIC cards.

-..
-    // Alternative Note for 1st Bullet when bad microcode Skx, Clx results are published
-    - **Intel Xeon 2n-skx, 3n-skx and 2n-clx testbeds**: Testpmd and
-      L3fwd performance test data is included in this report version, but it shows lower performance and behaviour inconsistency of these systems following the upgrade of processor microcode packages (skx ucode 0x2000064, clx ucode 0x500002c) as part of updating Ubuntu 18.04 LTS kernel version.
-Tested VPP and DPDK applications (L3fwd) are affected.
-Skx and Clx test data will be corrected in subsequent maintenance report version(s) once the issue is resolved.
-See :ref:`vpp_known_issues`.

 .. _dpdk_known_issues: